guguji666666/GJS-MDC-Tips/JIT VM access/README.md

                              "/subscriptions/<SubscriptionID>"]
 }
 ```
-Note: If you want to assign the role to VM level only, input `resource id` of the VM at the `AssignableScopes` section
+Note: If you want to the role to be assignable at `VM level` only, input `resource id` of the VM at the `AssignableScopes` section

 Sample for JIT role at the subscription level